![]() |

 Time to table: 60 minutes

-Makes 1 quick loaf (the size of banana bread or pumpkin bread, say) or a half-size bundt cake; double recipe for a regular-size bundt cake)
+Makes 1 quick loaf (the size of banana bread or pumpkin bread, say) or a half-size bundt cake; double the recipe for a regular-size bundt cake)

 - 1/2 cup (112g) vegetable oil